-- Child Care Demographics 2020 provides data on population, income, workforce participation, and child care for the state of Maryland and for each of the local jurisdictions. marylandfamilynetwork.org/demographics/ - Trends in Child Care 2019 (2019, 12 pp.) provides a summary of demand, supply, and cost from 2011 to 2020. marylandfamilynetwork.org/resources/trends-child-care/ - Counting Our Losses 2018 Looks at the overwhelming loss to the Maryland economy as result of the State's inadequate child care system. marylandfamilynetwork.org/CountingOurLosses/ - Caring During COVID: The Impact of the Pandemic on Maryland Child Care Providers 2020 marylandfamilynetwork.org/news/caring-during-covid-impact-pandemic-maryland-child-careproviders
+- Child Care Demographics 2021 provides data on population, income, workforce participation, and child care for the state of Maryland and for each of the local jurisdictions. - marylandfamilynetwork.org/early-years-matter/2021-child-care-demographics - Trends in Child Care 2021 provides a summary of demand, supply, and cost from 2011 to 2020. - marylandfamilynetwork.org/early-years-matter/trends-child-care-pdf - Counting Our Losses 2018 Looks at the overwhelming loss to the Maryland economy as result of the State's inadequate child care system. marylandfamilynetwork.org/early-years-matter/counting-our-losses - Caring During COVID: The Impact of the Pandemic on Maryland Child Care Providers 2020 marylandfamilynetwork.org/news/caring-during-covid-impact-pandemic-maryland-child-careproviders